-The acid corresponding to this cyanhydrin having been produced by saponifying with hydrochloric acid, the sodium salt of this acid, viz., was treated with potassium cyanide, whereby a dicyanide, was produced.
+was produced.
 When decomposed by hydrochloric acid, this dicyanide yielded citric acid, in all respects identical with that obtained from the lemon and other fruits.
 The generally accepted structural formula for citric acid, viz.

-$$CH_2.CO_2H$$

-$CCO_2H$

-$CH_2.CO_2H$

-$OH$
+$$CH_2.CO_2H - C CO_2H - CCH_2.CO_2H OH$$

 is confirmed by the synthesis of Grimaux and Adam.
-Glycerin may be prepared from trichlorhydrin, one of the products of the chlorination of propylene, $C_3H_6$ .
+Glycerin may be prepared from trichlorhydrin, which is itself obtained by the action of chlorine in daylight on propylenic chloride, one of the products of the chlorination of propylene, C3H6.
 Finally this hydrocarbon, propylene, may be produced by passing a mixture of carbon monoxide and marsh gas through a red-hot tube.
 Inasmuch as carbon monoxide and marsh gas are easily built up from carbon, hydrogen, and oxygen, the synthesis of citric acid from these three elements is now an accomplished fact.